TWAtGH/gacspp/README.md

 - `"maxTick"` defines the maximum time until the simulation will run
 - `"dataGens"` a list of objects, where each object describes a data generator.
 The attributes from the example files are straightforwardly mapped to the property documentation of the code.
 - `"transferCfgs"` a list of objects, where each objects contains configuration for a `"manager"` (transfer manager) and a `"generator"` (transfer generator)
+The latter options make it possible to configure default implemented events via configuration files.